maddingo/killercoda-scenarios/wildfly-14/README.md

 # Katacoda Wildfly Administration
-This scenario teaces some of the basic administration tasks of WildFly.
+This scenario teaches some of the basic administration tasks of WildFly.